 Who can help you at Mohawk

 CTL is your one stop for all assistance.
 Curriculum faculty can assist with the course design that the Learning Plan reflects.
-Your eLearning team of Instructional Designers can troubleshoot the templates and assist with tools to optimize your weekly/modular tasks and resources.
+Your eLearning team of Educational Technology Specialists can troubleshoot the templates and assist with tools to optimize your weekly/modular tasks and resources.

 Ask to view a colleague’s Learning Plan or develop yours together!

-Speak with any K-12 educator or graduate or College of Teachers’ graduate to learn more about the vital role of Learning Plans in guiding course development and students’ learning.
+Speak with any College of Teachers’ graduate to learn more about the vital role of Learning Plans in guiding course development and students’ learning.
 Templates may be different, but the goals of the Learning Plan remain the same.